cuelang/cuelang.org/content/en/docs/concepts/logic.md

 ## The Value Lattice

-Every value in CUE, including what would in most programming languages be considered types, are partially ordered in a single hierarchy (a lattice, to be precise).
+Every value in CUE, including what would in most programming languages be considered types, is partially ordered in a single hierarchy (a lattice, to be precise).
 Even entire configurations and schema are placed in this hierarchy.